Caliphate: Hafsid Caliphate (1253–1574)

 The Hafsids had been governors of Ifriqiya for the Almohads but declared their independence in 1229.
-They claimed their descent from Rashidun caliph Omar.
+They claimed the succession of the Almohad Empire and their descent from Rashidun caliph Omar.
 The second independent Hafsid ruler Muhammad I al-Mustansir (r.
-1249–1277) declared himself caliph and under his reign, the caliphate reached a peak.
+1249–1277) declared himself caliph in 1253 and under his reign, the caliphate reached a peak.
 After the fall of Baghdad, Marinid sultan Abu Yusuf Yaqub of Morocco, Sharif of Mecca Abu Numayy and Emir of Granada Muhammad recognized the Hafsids in 1258, 1259 and 1264 respectively.
+They were also potentially recognised by the Mamluks in 1260.
 In the mid-14th century, Morocco invaded the caliphate.
 The Hafsids would return to great power with Abu Faris Abd al-Aziz II (r.
 1394–1434) and Abu 'Amr 'Uthman (r.
 1435–1488).
 Between 1535 and 1574, the caliphate was caught between the Ottoman and Spanish fronts and became a protectorate until it was conquered by the Ottoman Caliphate.